Therena/OpenFolderExtension/README.md

 - Open the containing folder of a file in the solution explorer
 - Open output folder of a project from solution explorer

+The folder can be opened in the fllowing application:
+- File Explorer
+- Powershell
+- Command line

+## Languages

+- en-US American English
+- de-DE Standard German

 ### Open the containing folder of a file in the Solution Explorer

 Select a file or a project in the Solution Explorer and right-click it.